-The second thing that hit me was the sudden rush of humidity as I followed my escort towards the car (hmm… that sounds dodgier than intended…).
+The second thing that hit me was the sudden rush of humidity as I followed my escort towards the car.
 But it didn’t matter, I was finally in Bangkok.

 The driver and I exchanged few words on the over hour long journey into the city, but this suited me fine as I was quite content to let him focus on the roads while I took in my surroundings, hints of what must be real Bangkok, and not just the Bangkok you see in the media that all the tourists flock to.

 We trundled along a massive and busy road, traffic weaving between lanes in a vain attempt to overtake other vehicles, the marked lane lines seeming like mere guidelines.
 We passed bright pastel coloured apartment blocks, each balcony lined with washing hung out to dry.
 Little shacks made from corrugated metal lined the roads, many with small, intricate shrines, the sun dazzling off the delicate golden accents.